gatsbyjs/gatsby/docs/blog/2020-08-04-GH-Community-Permissions-Changes-GatsbyJS/index.md

 ### Office Hours on Twitch

-We will also continue to offer weekly office hours sessions on [the Gatsby Twitch channel](https://www.twitch.tv/gatsbyjs) on Thursdays at 2pm ET/11am PT.
+We will also continue to offer weekly office hours sessions on [the Gatsby Twitch channel](https://www.twitch.tv/gatsbyjs) on Thursdays at 2 pm ET/11 am PT.
 We encourage you to join us, bring your questions, and let us know what you'd like to see us cover in future office hours sessions.